Invariance of plurigenera and good minimal models: Abstract

 \section{Abstract}

 Nakayama showed that deformation invariance of plurigenera for smooth complex varieties follows from the MMP and Abundance Conjectures.
-We extend his result to certain families of singular pairs.
-We also establish asymptotic invariance of plurigenera for some families of klt threefold pairs in positive and mixed characteristic.
-As an application, we show that irregular or Gorenstein canonical models of dimension three with fixed volume over an algebraically closed field of characteristic $p>5$ are bounded.
+We generalize his result to families of singular pairs over DVRs of positive or mixed characteristic.
+As an application we show invariance of plurigenera for deformations of good minimal models of general type varieties whose canonical model has rational singularities as well as boundedness of Gorenstein canonical models of dimension three and fixed volume over an algebraically closed field of characteristic $p>5$.